Lukas1882/java_subway_system/README.md

 the algorithm, just better use the start time before 10 AM in the java program.

 Thanks for downloading and sharing.

+This is under the Public License version 2 (GPLv2)